top of page

 Ready to Make a Difference?

-Becoming a mentor with Pillars Ka Pou Whakahou is a life-changing experience for both you and the children you support.
-If you’re ready to take the next step, book a mentor information session today and start your ara hou (new path) towards making a profound impact on the lives of tamariki and their whānau.
+Becoming a mentor with Pillars Ka Pou Whakahou is a life-changing experience for both you and the child you support.

 Comments